-If you do not enroll during a regular enrollment period or a special enrollment period described below, you may enroll only during your group's annual open enrollment period (generally, 30 days before the beginning of each plan year).
-Your coverage will begin on the first day of the plan year following such annual open enrollment period in which you enroll.
+If you do not enroll during a special open enrollment period described below, you may enroll only during the plan's annual open enrollment period established by federal regulation or other guidance each year.
+If you apply for the plan during an annual open enrollment period, your coverage will begin as established by such federal regulation or other guidance.